 from the Catechism of the Catholic Church, # 1157:

 "Song and music fulfill their function as signs in a manner all the more significant when they are "more closely connected . . . with the liturgical action," according to three principal criteria: beauty expressive of prayer, the unanimous participation of the assembly at the designated moments, and the solemn character of the celebration.
 In this way they participate in the purpose of the liturgical words and actions: the glory of God and the sanctification of the faithful:

-The Ushers serve as ambassadors of St. Basil, we greet and open doors at every mass.
-We feel it's an important way welcoming people to our masses and other church events.
-We also assist in the collections, keeping an orderly flow at communion, and distribute the parish bulletin at the conclusion of the mass. we, as a group, are proud of our duties and our participation in the parish.
-The Ushers Group at St. Bail church sponsor occasional breakfasts, the annual breakfast with Santa, and volunteer at various events at the church.
+The Ushers serve as ambassadors of St. Basil, we greet and open doors at every Holy Mass.
+We feel it's an important way of welcoming people to our Masses and other church events.
+We also assist in the collections, keeping an orderly flow at Communion, and distribute the parish bulletin at the conclusion of the Mass.
+We, as a group, are proud of our duties and our participation in the parish.
+The Ushers Group at St. Basil church sponsor occasional breakfasts, the annual breakfast with Santa, and volunteer at various events at the church.

 22851 Lexington Ave.